History of the World Series: For People Who Don’t Watch

 HISTORY OF THE WORLD SERIES

 This exciting, riveting, seat-of-the-pants, 3-hour baseball drama plays out on television but never gets the kind of love football gets.
 Baseball is supposed to be the national pastime, but the major religious holiday seems to be the Super Bowl.
-Football seems to be more designed-for-television with large individuals inflicting physical harm on others tempestuously.
+Football seems more designed for television, with large individuals inflicting physical harm on others tempestuously.